rieckpil/progmot/content/post/writing-a-book-remotely.md

 - Structured Logging with Amazon CloudWatch
 - etc.

-While we had implemented similar features in the past, we still spend a good amount of time reading the AWS documentation and related blog posts to ensure our previous assumptions are correct.
+While we had implemented similar features in the past, we still spent a good amount of time reading the AWS documentation and related blog posts to ensure our previous assumptions were correct.

-We also made sure every co-author works independently on their own area (like OAuth2 login or RDS setup) to avoid any misunderstanding.
+We also made sure every co-author worked independently on their own area (like OAuth2 login or RDS setup) to avoid any misunderstandings.

-Everybody was working on a dedicated chapter so there wasn't any conflict or idle time due to waiting on some else input.
-Writing the new chapter consisted both of doing some research, adjusting the sample application and writing the manuscript.
+Everybody was working on a dedicated chapter so there wasn't any conflict or idle time due to waiting on someone else's input.
+Writing the new chapter consisted both of doing research, adjusting the sample application and writing the manuscript.

-As were incrementally releasing new version of th eBook, we tried to work on the modules and chapters in sequence.
-It should be more or less and append-only of chapters and no inline adding of chapters so that the readers that get a copy early, can continue reading the book were they left if there's a new version available.
+As were incrementally releasing new version of the eBook, we tried to work on the modules and chapters in sequence.
+It should be more or less an append-only of chapters and no inline adding of chapters so that the readers that get a copy early, and can continue reading the book where they left off, if there's a new version available.

 In parallel to our first release preparation, we create a basic [landing page](https://stratospheric.dev) and signed up for a mailing list provider (Convertkit back then).
-To keep things simple, we bought an HTML Bootstrap theme and used GitHub pages to quickly launch this landing page and add the mailing list signup form to allow potential readers get more information about our progress.
+To keep things simple, we bought an HTML Bootstrap theme and used GitHub pages to quickly launch this landing page and add the mailing list signup form to allow potential readers to get more information about our progress.

-As there wasn't any earnings, we kept the costs low to only invest more $ once we see and adoption.
+As there wasn't any earnings, we kept the costs low to only invest more $ once we see an adoption of our materials.

-This signup form also acted as a first litmus test for us to see how many developers are interested in bringing this book over the finish line.
+This signup form also acted as a preliminary litmus test for us to see how many developers are interested in bringing this book over the finish line.

 Before we could release a first version, we had to finalize our eBook title, find a logo and a cover.

 We started with the placeholder project name `aws101`.
-However, this was clearly violating trademarks of AWS, we had to find another name.
-As the book is all about getting ready for the cloud and effectively deploy applications to production in the cloud, the symbol of a starting rocket seemed natural.
+However, as this was clearly violating trademarks of AWS, we had to find another name.
+As the book is all about getting ready for the cloud and effectively deploy applications to production in the cloud, the symbol of a launching rocket seemed suitable.

 After some brainstorming for possible names, we ended up with: `Stratospheric`.